komuw/naz/documentation/config.md

 *parameter* | *meaning*     | *default value*
 ---       | ---         | ---
 encoding | encoding<sup>1</sup> used to encode messages been sent to SMSC | gsm0338
-sequence_generator | python class used to generate sequence_numbers| naz.sequence.SimpleSequenceGenerator
+sequence_generator | python class instance used to generate sequence_numbers| naz.sequence.SimpleSequenceGenerator
-outboundqueue | python class implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A client_id | a unique string identifying a naz client class instance | "".join(random.choices(string.ascii_uppercase + string.digits, k=17))
+outboundqueue | python class instance implementing some queueing mechanism. messages to be sent to SMSC are queued using the said mechanism before been sent | N/A client_id | a unique string identifying a naz client class instance | "".join(random.choices(string.ascii_uppercase + string.digits, k=17))
 loglevel | the level at which to log | DEBUG log_metadata | metadata that will be included in all log statements | {"smsc_host": smsc_host, "system_id": system_id}
-codec_class | python class to be used to encode/decode messages | naz.nazcodec.SimpleNazCodec
+codec_class | python class instance to be used to encode/decode messages | naz.nazcodec.SimpleNazCodec
-codec_errors_level | same meaning as the `errors` argument to pythons' `encode` method as [defined here](https://docs.python.org/3/library/codecs.html#codecs.encode) | strict enquire_link_interval | time in seconds to wait before sending an `enquire_link` request to SMSC to check on its status | 90 rateLimiter | python class implementing rate limitation | naz.ratelimiter.SimpleRateLimiter hook | python class implemeting functionality/hooks to be called by `naz` just before sending request to SMSC and just after getting response from SMSC | naz.hooks.SimpleHook throttle_handler | python class implementing functionality of what todo when naz starts getting throttled responses from SMSC | naz.throttle.SimpleThrottleHandler correlation_handler | A python class that naz uses to store relations between SMPP sequence numbers and user applications' log_id's and/or hook_metadata. | naz.correlater.SimpleCorrelater
+codec_errors_level | same meaning as the `errors` argument to pythons' `encode` method as [defined here](https://docs.python.org/3/library/codecs.html#codecs.encode) | strict enquire_link_interval | time in seconds to wait before sending an `enquire_link` request to SMSC to check on its status | 90 rateLimiter | python class instance implementing rate limitation | naz.ratelimiter.SimpleRateLimiter hook | python class instance implemeting functionality/hooks to be called by `naz` just before sending request to SMSC and just after getting response from SMSC | naz.hooks.SimpleHook throttle_handler | python class instance implementing functionality of what todo when naz starts getting throttled responses from SMSC | naz.throttle.SimpleThrottleHandler correlation_handler | A python class instance that naz uses to store relations between SMPP sequence numbers and user applications' log_id's and/or hook_metadata. | naz.correlater.SimpleCorrelater

 `SMSC`: Short Message Service Centre, ie the server
 `ESME`: External Short Message Entity, ie the client